Fast677/alphapp-/docs/user_manual.md

 ## Contact Us

-If you have any questions or suggestions, please contact us at support@alphapp.com.
+If you have any questions or suggestions, please contact us at support@alphapp.xyz.